 At this point smile and say you'll think about it.
 Then conveniently go on vacation when final registration is due.

 The Bad Lower Back Approach

 Everyone respects a bad back.
 It's a mark of wisdom like gray hair or ordering escargot.
-And unlike a made-up leg injury, you don't have to ham it up in the office limping around.
-People will understand that everyday life doesn't upset the back, but the violent swinging motion in softball is not healthy on the vertebrae.
+But, unlike a made-up leg injury, you don't have to ham it up in the office limping around.
+People will understand that everyday life doesn't upset the back, but the abrupt swinging motion in softball is not healthy on the vertebrae.

-If they need further proof, then go to your doctor and get a note.
-Doctors are not supposed to write fake prescriptions, that lands them in a lot of trouble.
-However, you are not asking them to write a perscription for anything.
+If your co-workers need further proof, then go to your doctor and get a note.
+Doctors are not supposed to write fake prescriptions; that lands them in a lot of trouble.
+However, you are not asking them to write a prescription for anything.
 Just a note that says, "Bad back."

 Be the Stat Guru

 Say no to joining the team, but offer to keep track of stats at the games.

 This way you are still a team player, and you get extra credit for sacrificing your valuable out of office time.
 Plus you'll get initiative credit for doing your assigned tasks along with this additional project.
 Especially if your job is related to finance, math, spreadsheets, accounting, this is a great move.

 Your co-workers will all want to see their batting averages.
 Your boss will want to see how everyone is doing.
 You may even be asked to give a weekly presentation.